mezglews/hystrix/src/main/resources/tips.md

 ## 3. Fallback
-Show exceptions when no fallback available and default response for command with fallback Will back to fallback when we discuss exceptions in hystrix
+Show exceptions when no fallback available and default response for command with fallback Will back to fallback when we discuss exceptions in hystrix Show how to get exception in fallback: `getFailedExecutionException()`

 ## 4. Hystrix thread pools
 ##### 4.1 own thread pools (coreSize, maximumSize with withAllowMaximumSizeToDivergeFromCoreSize, queueSize) rejections